UpdatesIran Launched Missiles on 2 U.S. bases in Iraq

 Pieces of Iranian missiles are seen at area of al-Baghdadi town after Iran targeted Ain al-Asad airbase in Iraq on January 08, 2020.

-Iran launched Tuesday night missile strikes amid the U.S. killing of Iranian top general, Qasem Soleimani last week.
+Iran launched Tuesday night missile strikes amid the U.S. killing of Iranian top general Qasem Soleimani last week.
 Tensions escalated in the Middle East after his death, and the U.S. was locked for a response.

-Saeed Jalili, Secretary of Iran’s Supreme National Security Council, seemed to mock Trump by sharing out a picture of the Iranian flag following Tuesday’s strikes.
+Saeed Jalili, Secretary of Iran’s Supreme National Security Council, seemed to mock Trump by sharing a picture of the Iranian flag following Tuesday’s strikes.
 Trump tweeted out a photo of the U.S. flag when he attacked Soleimani.

 Early in the day, Secretary of State Mike Pompeo said they “got it right” by assassinating Soleimani.

-President Trump tweeted Saturday that he aimed 52 potential targets, many of which are “very important to Iran and the Iranian culture,” If Tehran retaliated for the killing.
+President Trump tweeted Saturday that he aimed at 52 potential targets, many of which are “very important to Iran and the Iranian culture,” If Tehran retaliated for the killing.

-Trump wrote that if Iran attacks any “Americans or American assets,” it Will be hit very fast and very hard.”
+Trump wrote that if Iran attacks any “Americans or American assets,” it “Will be hit very fast and very hard.”

-“A strike by means of a large handful of ballistic missiles is a sheer display of force and an expression of Iranian military strength, but also reflects their weakness,” director of the Missile Defense Project at the Center for Strategic and International Studies, Thomas Karako told CNBC.
+“A strike by means of a large handful of ballistic missiles is a sheer display of force and an expression of Iranian military strength, but also reflects their weakness,” director of the Missile Defense Project at the Center for Strategic and International Studies, Thomas Karako, told CNBC.

 Missiles Fired on bases housing us soliders